-- Minimize disruption to the existing site conditions, and retain as much existing vegetation as is practical. - Incorporate native and drought-resistant plants and xeriscape principles to minimize irrigation requirements. - Use soaker hoses and drip irrigation technologies to minimize evaporative losses and concentrate water on plants. - Provide timers on watering systems to ensure that irrigation occurs during the night.
+- Minimize disruption to the existing site conditions, and retain as much existing vegetation as is practical. - Incorporate native and drought-resistant plants and low-water landscape principles to minimize irrigation requirements. - Use soaker hoses and drip irrigation technologies to minimize evaporative losses and concentrate water on plants. - Provide timers on watering systems to ensure that irrigation occurs during the night.